All Episodes

-And that's why.
+And that's why, well, that's just why.

 Greetings.

-Great to have you back, Rush Limbaugh.
+Great to have you back.

-This is the one and only Excellence in Broadcasting Network coming to you today behind the golden EIB microphone at the Distinguished and Prestigious Limbaugh Institute for Advanced Conservative Studies.
+This is the one and only Excellence in Broadcasting Network coming to you today behind the Golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

-Telephone number if you want to join us is 800-282-2882, the email address Lrushbo at EIB net.com.
+Telephone number, if you want to join us, is 800-282-2882.

-Now what I have here is very long.
+Now, what I have here is very long.

-But there are summaries that I can read.
+I cannot read the entire thing, but there are summaries that I can read.

-This is a piece entitled What the Healthcare Bill Actually Says, and it was put together by uh John David Lewis.
+This is a piece entitled What the Healthcare Bill Actually Says, and it was put together by John David Lewis.

-It is from the uh the website Classical Ideals.
+It is from the website Classical Ideals.

 John David Lewis is a professor of classics at Duke University.

 What does the bill, H.R.
-3200, short titled America's Affordable Health Choices Act of 2009 actually say about major health care issues?
+3200, short titled America's Affordable Health Choices Act of 2009, actually say about major health care issues?

 I here pose a few questions in no particular order, citing relevant passages and offering a brief evaluation after each set of passages.